Students registered with QSAS may be eligible to apply for a variety of awards, bursaries, government programs and financial assistance.

 Time Log Form (PDF, 172 KB)

-I had my psycho-educational assessment updated in the summer before starting classes at Queen's.
+I had my psych-ed assessment updated in the summer before starting classes at Queen's.
 Do I qualify for BSWD/CSG-PDSE funding to pay for the assessment?

-- Yes, if the report is dated within 6 months before the start of the study period (e.g., 6 months before September) and if you submitted a copy of your assessment to QSAS
+- If you are eligible for BSWD funding, the assessment is dated within 6 months before the start of the study period, and you have submitted a copy of your assessment to QSAS, then you may receive full funding.

 I already have accommodations through QSAS for which I submitted documentation.
 However, I think I may have ADHD or a learning disability.
 Can I get BSWD/CSG-PDSE funding for an assessment?

 - QSAS can approve BSWD/CSG-PDSE applications for the assessments it needs to determine how best to accommodate you.
 Further assessment may not be necessary if the documentation already on file is sufficient to determine the best accommodations.
-Before proceeding with an assessment, please speak with your QSAS advisor or the QSAS Intake Coordinator
+Before proceeding with an assessment, please speak with your QSAS Advisor

 My computer is broken and I need a new one.
 I am a student with a disability who receives OSAP.
 Can I get BSWD/CSG-PDSE funding to pay for a new computer?